On the local consequence of modal Product logic: standard completeness and decidability: Preliminaries

 \subsection{Modal logics}

-In an analogous way on how modal logic is built from classical logic, we will consider a language expansion of the product logic one by means of two unary operators, $\Box$ and $\Diamond$, and denote this set of formulas by $Fm$.
-We will use the symbol $\heartsuit$ to denote any of the previous two modal operators.
+In an analogous way on how modal logic is built from classical logic, we will consider a language expansion of the one of product logic by means of two unary operators, $\Box$ and $\Diamond$, and denote this set of formulas by $Fm$.
+We will sometimes use the symbol $\heartsuit$ to denote instinctively any of the previous two modal operators.
 Let us begin by introducing several purely syntactical notions.

 We define the set of (modal) \termDef{subformulas} of a given formula $SFm()$ inductively as usual.
 Namely,

 We will say a set of (modal) formulas $\Sigma$ is \termDef{closed} whenever it is closed under $SFm()$.